-Age – Kidneys helps to convert inactive Vitamin D to it’s active form.
-With the advancing age, kidneys weaken, and so is the ability to convert the Vitamin D to its active state.
+Age – Kidneys helps to convert inactive Vitamin D to its active form.
+With the advancing age, kidneys weaken, and so is the ability to convert Vitamin D to its active state.
 Therefore, people over 60 years of age are advised to take supplements which contain the already active form of Vitamin D (D3).

-Obesity – High fat to muscle mass creates a pool like state in an obese individual.
+Obesity – High fat to muscle mass creates a pool like a state in an obese individual.
 Hence, higher amounts of Vitamin D supplementation is required to reach the steady state.

-Deficient Diet – Most vegetarians have diet deficient in Vitamin D products.
+Deficient Diet – Most vegetarians have a diet deficient in Vitamin D products.
 Along with inadequate sun exposure, may lead to many health issues related to Vitamin D deficiency.

-Inefficient Absorption / Malabsorption Issues – Patients with recognized intestinal problems, may suffer from Fat soluble Vitamins like, Vitamin A, D, E, and K. Notably, all these vitamins require bile to breakdown in the upper intestine and get utilized for the body machinery.
+Inefficient Absorption / Malabsorption Issues – Patients with recognized intestinal problems, may suffer from Fat soluble Vitamins like Vitamin A, D, E, and K. Notably, all these vitamins require bile to break down in the upper intestine and get utilized for the body machinery.
 These patients are dependent upon the external supplements in the form of tablets or injectable drugs.

 Pregnancy / Nursing State – The requirement of Vitamin D enormously rises during the pregnancy and during nursing state.